Singular cscK metrics on smoothable varieties: Introduction

 \item Section \ref{sect_smoothing} concentrates on proving Theorem \ref{bigthm:smoothable_variety}.
 In this section, we establish uniform a priori estimates of cscK potentials on a family of $\BQ$-Gorenstein smoothing. \end{itemize}

 \begin{ack*} The authors are grateful to Vincent Guedj and Henri Guenancia for their support and suggestions.
-The authors would like to thank Stefano Trapani for his helpful comments and careful reading of the first draft, and Cristiano Spotti and Zakarias Sj\"ostr\"om Dyrefelt for enlightening discussions.
+The authors would like to thank Stefano Trapani for his helpful comments and careful reading of the first draft, and Cristiano Spotti, Zakarias Sj\"ostr\"om Dyrefelt and Theodoros Papazachariou for enlightening discussions.
+Special thanks to Abdellah Lahdili for the helpful conversation that led to identifying an imprecision in an earlier version.
 C.-M. Pan has partially benefited from research projects HERMETIC ANR-11-LABX-0040 and Karmapolis ANR-21-CE40-0010.
 T. D. T\^o is partially supported by ANR-21-CE40-0011-01 (research project MARGE).
 A. Trusiani is partially supported by the Knut and Alice Wallenberg Foundation. \end{ack*}